Vibe Coding: Building a Tower Defense Game with 99% AI

 The rule was "no manual fixes".
 This forced me to get better at describing what I needed.
 And I'll be honest, it wasn't 100% AI made, I had to download sound effects myself (AI-generated ones were pretty bad), made a few CSS tweaks, fonts setup, devops deployment, but that's it.

-The game-changer came when I realized I was asking for the wrong things.
+The real shift happened when I realized I was asking for the wrong things.
 At first, I'd say stuff like:

 Make enemies more dynamic with better spawn timing and lower health